 - 1. In addition to requesting an order spacing the Subject Lands, the Applicant requests that the lands and mineral interests encompassed in the Proposed Spacing Unit be integrated ("Proposed Integration Interests"). - 2.
 The Application includes Exhibit H, a list of names and last known addresses of proposed uncommitted mineral interest owners, identified by tract numbers that correspond with parcels of the Proposed Spacing Unit that are to be integrated.
 The parcel numbers are identified on the Plat that is attached as Exhibit A to the Application.
 Exhibit H also details the efforts made to contact uncommitted owners and reach an agreement for leasing. - 3.
 The Application includes evidence of certified mail addressed to each uncommitted mineral interest owner, and an example of the letter containing the Applicant's offer to lease.
-It also includes an affidavit of publication intended to give notice of the Applicant's intention to develop the mineral resources to those who were no longer at the last known address, or otherwise unlocatable.
-The letter and publication evidence the Applicant's compliance with Idaho law that requires an attempt to give mineral owners actual prior notice of the intent to develop the mineral resource.
-Idaho Code § 47-322(d)(x). - 4.
-Exhibit E to the Application is the Affidavit of Mr. Pepper ("Pepper Affidavit"), in which he stated that the Applicant had obtained leases for 84.9% of the mineral interest acres in the Proposed Spacing Unit.
-During his testimony, Mr. Pepper indicated that the percentage of leased individuals had increased in the time since he made the statement in his affidavit, but he did not know the precise revised percentage number increase at the time of the Hearing.
+It also includes an affidavit of publication intended to give notice of the Applicant's intention to develop the mineral resources to those who were no longer at the last known address, or otherwise un-locatable.
+The application, letter and publication evidence the Applicant's compliance with Idaho law that requires an attempt to give mineral owners actual prior notice of the intent to develop the mineral resource.
+Idaho Code § 47-322(d)(x).

+- 4. Exhibit E to the Application is the Affidavit of Mr. Pepper ("Pepper Affidavit"), in which he stated that the Applicant had obtained leases for 66.7% of the mineral interest acres in the Proposed Spacing Unit.
+During his testimony, Mr. Pepper indicated that the percentage of leased individuals had increased in the time since he made the statement in his affidavit. - 5.
+Mr. Pepper testified regarding his efforts prior to submission of the Application and the Hearing, and his ongoing efforts to reach an agreement with individuals who might agree to speak to him. - 6.
+By Notice of Withdrawal dated January 13, 2017, the Applicant reported that they had "leased the mineral rights" of Nola S. Miller. - 7.
+Applicant also provided the following list of parties that had granted leases to them just prior to, or after the Hearing: